rleber/bun/doc/file_format/file_format.md

 If you are looking for more details on the file formats beyond what I have written here, I suggest you refer to the other files in the doc/file_format directory of this project.
 These files include:

 - decode_help.txt       Some dialog about the characteristics of Honeywell files
-- free.b.txt           A program to decode Honeywell's freeze file format, written in B, an ancestor of C
+- programs/free.b       A program to decode Honeywell's freeze file format, written in B, an ancestor of C
-- huff.b.txt           A program to encode Huffman coded files
+- programs/huff.b       A program to encode Huffman coded files
-- huff.plus.b.txt      A program to encode Huffman plus format files, also written in B.
+- programs/huff.plus.b  A program to encode Huffman plus format files, also written in B.
-- puff.b.txt           A program to decode Huffman coded files (huff and puff, get it?)
+- programs/puff.b       A program to decode Huffman coded files (huff and puff, get it?)

 The "bun dump" and "bun freezer dump" commands are available to display the contents of files in octal and ASCII, and may be useful for exploring files.